 - Technical Skills: Due to the various software programs and computer skills required, architects need to be fairly tech-savvy.
 For example, architects are required to use CADD technology to create plans as part of building information modeling (BIM).

 - Visualization Skills: Licensed architects must have a keen sense of spatial relations in order to conceptualize and mastermind the working parts, as well as determine how those structures will relate to one another.
 Additionally, they must be able to visualize how the overall building will look upon completion.

 In this article, we’ll explore the steps required to become a licensed architect, including educational requirements, professional experience, licensure and registration, as well as employment and career outlook and average salary information.

 In all states, one of the first steps in becoming a licensed architect is earning a bachelor’s degree.
 Although most architects earn their degree through a five-year Bachelor of Architecture degree program, many individuals earn their master’s degree in architecture, which may take one to five additional years.
-The time required to earn one’s masters depends on the extent of the student’s prior educational background and architectural training.
+The time required to earn one’s master’s in architecture depends on the extent of the student’s prior educational background and architectural training.

 Typically, a bachelor’s degree program’s educational requirements includes course that cover topics such as: